-Vegan Raspberry Peach Cobbler is an easy dessert recipe highlighting peaches and raspberries with a vegan version of my favorite fluffy cobbler topping!
+Vegan Raspberry Peach Cobbler is an easy dessert recipe highlighting peaches and raspberries with a vegan fluffy cobbler topping.

 How to substitute frozen fruit for fresh in cobbler?

-To substitute frozen raspberries or peaches double the amount of flour in the filling and increase the baking time in step 1 by 5-10 minutes.
+To substitute frozen raspberries or peaches double the amount of flour in the filling and increase the initial cobbler filling baking time by 5-10 minutes.

 Take it from me (a non-vegan) this cobbler recipe is delicious regardless of your diet and nutritional choices!

 I love the nuttiness coconut oil adds to baked goods.
 And the thickened almond milk is a great substitute for buttermilk!
 But feel free to substitute butter for the coconut oil and milk or cream for the almond milk.
 Or, buttermilk for the almond milk and vinegar.

 Step by step instructions

 It’s easy to make vegan Raspberry Peach Cobbler with this simple two step method.